n123git/YWSaveEditor/README.md

 ## Dev Info

 - Written in **vanilla HTML/JS/CSS** (desktop) and **Lua** via **LovePotion** (3DS).
+   - The `HTML` version uses no external libraries - I couldn't find any that'd actually help that much anyway.
 - Save structure parsing is fully modular and documented.
 - External condition and ID mappings use plain JSON for easy editing.